-Keeping a smooth, glossy finish on your car, truck, boat, or trailer’s surface is important.
+Keeping a smooth, glossy finish on your truck, boat, trailer, or car is important.
 Not only does that shine look great, but it also helps protect the finish.
 When the paint or the clear coat is smooth, dirt, grime, salt, gunk, and other substances aren’t able to hang on and cause damage.

-But to really take your car detailing prowess up a notch, adding the one of the best orbital polishers to your tool kit is a move worth making.
+But to take your car detailing prowess up a notch, adding the best orbital polisher to your tool kit is a move worth making.
 These electrical tools help apply waxes, buff out scratches, and polish the clear coat or the painted surface to a slick finish that you can see yourself in.

-- UPGRADE PICK: DEWALT 20V MAX XR Cordless Polisher
+- BEST DUAL-ACTION: DeWalt 20V MAX XR Cordless Polisher, Variable-Speed

 Before Buying an Orbital Polisher

 Polishers are more flexible than they might seem.
-While the overwhelming majority of polishers see use in the automotive and marine industry, they’re also useful for some household uses.
+While the overwhelming majority of polishers are used in the automotive and marine industries, they’re also helpful for some household uses.
 DIYers can use an orbital polisher to buff marble, granite, and stainless steel countertops.
 They’re also helpful for polishing concrete or wood floors, and they’ll speed up the process considerably over doing the job by hand.

 What to Consider When Choosing the Best Orbital Polisher

-The best orbital polisher should cut the amount of time it takes to wax and buff a vehicle by a considerable amount.
+The best orbital polisher can cut the amount of time it takes to wax and buff a vehicle by a considerable amount.
 But just because orbital polishers work quickly doesn’t mean you should rush to decide on one.
-The following sections contain some of the most important considerations to keep in mind when choosing one of these tools to add to your detailing toolkit.
+The following sections contain some of the most important considerations to keep in mind when choosing one of these tools to add to your detailing tool kit.

 Choosing the best orbital polisher might come down to speed.
-Some models have set speeds, while others have variable speed settings that users can choose from, and manufacturers express these speeds in OPM (or orbits per minute).
+Some models have set speeds, while others have variable speed settings that users can choose from, and manufacturers express these speeds in orbits per minute (OPM).

 Most orbital polishers feature speeds between 2,000 and 4,500 OPM.
 While higher speeds might seem like they’d get the job done the fastest, they’re not always recommended.
-For instance, if you’re applying wax with your polisher, 4,500 OPM might sling excess wax onto the windshield or plastic trim.
+For instance, if applying wax with a polisher, 4,500 OPM might sling excess wax onto the windshield or plastic trim.

-Just as there are different speeds available, the best orbital polishers are also available in a few main sizes: 5-inch, 6-inch, 7-inch, or 9-inch.
+Just as there are different speeds available, the best orbital polishers are also available in a few main sizes: 5 inches, 6 inches, 7 inches, or 9 inches.
 There are even 10-inch models.
 Keep in mind while reading this section that many of the best orbital polishers can handle multiple sizes.

-For smaller vehicles or those with sleek curves, a 5-inch or a 6-inch polisher is usually ideal.
-This size allows the DIY detailer to work into tighter body lines while still covering plenty of surface area for a quicker job.
+For smaller vehicles or those with sleek curves, a 5-inch or a 6-inch polisher is usually best.
+This size allows the DIY detailer to work into tighter body lines while still covering plenty of car-paint surface area for a quicker job.

 For larger vehicles like trucks, vans, boats, and trailers, a 7-inch or a 9-inch polisher might be a better fit.
 The lack of dramatic body lines means the 9-inch pad isn’t too large, while the increased size makes covering a lot of surface area in a hurry a breeze.
 Ten-inch models might be too big, but they can cover a lot of paint in no time.

 To the uninitiated, it would appear that an orbital polisher isn’t performing any heavy-duty work.
-But if you consider the speeds at which they spin and the friction they create, power can be a concern—just not in a typical sense.
+But considering the speeds at which they spin and the friction they create, power can be a concern—just not in a typical sense.

-It’s not about horsepower or torque as much as it’s about amperage.
-It’s common to find orbital polishers between .5-amp and 12-amp variants, and this designation refers to how much stress the motor and electrical components can take before overheating.
+It’s not about horsepower or torque as much as it is about amperage.
+It’s common to find orbital polishers between 0.5-amp and 12-amp variants, and this designation refers to how much stress the motor and electrical components can take before overheating.

 Weight may or may not be a consideration, and it depends on use.
-If you’re only going to be buffing your vehicle once a year, weight is less of a factor.
-But if you plan to use your polisher several times a year, weight can be paramount.
+If buyers are only going to be buffing their vehicles once a year, weight is less of a factor.
+But if they plan to use their polisher several times a year, weight can be paramount.

-A heavy polisher absorbs vibrations and will maintain a bit of friction of horizontal surfaces without much effort from the user.
+A heavy polisher absorbs vibrations and will maintain a bit of friction on horizontal surfaces without much effort from the user.
 This can go a long way for ergonomics.
-But when it comes to the vertical surfaces, a heavy polisher can wipe you out.
+But when it comes to the vertical surfaces, using a heavy polisher can be exhausting.
 It will put stress on the lower back and can cause fatigue and inconsistent results.

-Luckily, most modern polishers weigh just a few pounds (roughly around 6 or 7 pounds), but be sure to keep weight in mind if you’ll be doing a lot of polishing.
+Luckily, most modern polishers weigh just a few pounds (roughly around 6 or 7 pounds), but buyers should keep weight in mind if they’ll be doing a lot of polishing.